Click here to view the Patient Bill of Rights.

 NOTICE OF PRIVACY PRACTICES

-This Notice is provided to you pursuant to the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and its implementation regulations, as amended.
+This Notice is provided to you pursuant to the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) and its implementation regulations, as amended by the Health Information Technology for Economic and Clinical Health Act (HITECH) and the Final HIPAA Rule.
+It is designed to tell you how we may, under federal law, use or disclose your health information and inform you of your rights.
 If you have any questions about this Notice, please contact our Privacy Office at 609-926-4300 or 1-866-314-4722

 This Notice describes Shore Medical Center’s practices and that of:

 - Any health care professional authorized to document in your medical record.
 For example, physicians, nursing staff, or therapists.

 - All departments and units of the medical center such as the laboratory, radiology, or patient billing.

 - Any member of a volunteer group we allow to help you while you are at or receiving services from Shore Medical Center.

 - All members of our workforce including employees, staff and other medical center personnel.

 - All members of the SMC Organized Health Care Arrangement (OHCA).

 - All Shore Medical Center (previously Shore Memorial Hospital) entities and off-site locations.
 These entities and off-site locations may share your protected PHI with each other for treatment, payment or medical center operations described in this Notice.